This webpage will be updated regularly. Last updated 13 June 2018

 - Nordic Workshop Summary: Tomorrow’s Arctic EIA–Nordic Possibilities and Perspectives to Environmental Impact Assessments in the Arctic, Rovaniemi, Finland 11–12 December 2017.
 Click Here to View the Individual Presentations from the Workshop.

-- The next Arctic EIA workshop will take place in Yellowknife, Canada on 24-26 April 2018.
+- The report from the Arctic EIA workshop that took place in Yellowknife, Canada on 24-26 April 2018is now available.
+Click Here to view the Program and Participants List.
+The Yellowknife workshop presentations are available here.
 For more information please see the March 2018 Newsletter.

 - There are plans for a future workshop in Russia in 2018-2019.